Is Green Hydrogen the fuel of the future?

 This is evident in the table below, which summarizes the energy efficiency of different fuels when considering their entire life cycle (manufacture, transport, distribution, etc.).
 Source: DW Documentary

-But this may change with improvements in hydrogen fuel distribution.
-In Germany, the existing natural gas pipelines are being experimented with for long-distance hydrogen fuel transportation that would make it even greener.
+However, this may change with improvements in hydrogen fuel distribution.
+In Germany, the existing natural gas pipelines are being experimented with for long-distance hydrogen fuel transportation, which would make it even greener.

 Can green hydrogen help reduce my energy bills?